hridyeshh/FurniAR/README.md

   - **Storage**: Cloud storage for product images, 3D models, and user profile pictures.
 - **View Binding**: Efficient view inflation and management.
 - **Glide**: Fast and efficient image loading library.

-FurniAR leverages these cutting-edge technologies to provide a smooth, responsive, and immersive AR furniture shopping experience on Android devices.